yfme/codex-i18n/README.md

 Codex CLI is built for developers who already **live in the terminal** and want ChatGPT‑level reasoning **plus** the power to actually run code, manipulate files, and iterate – all under version control.
-In short, it’s _chat‑driven development_ that understands and executes your repo.
+In short, it's _chat‑driven development_ that understands and executes your repo.

 - **Zero setup** — bring your OpenAI API key and it just works!